Whitespotted Bamboo Shark: Chiloscyllium plagiosum

 From India westwards throughout Southeast Asia, including some islands in southern Japan.

-Records of whitespotted bamboo sharks from Madagascar refer to a soon be resurrected species; Chiloscyllium caerulopunctatum.
+Records of whitespotted bamboo sharks from Madagascar refer to Chiloscyllium caerulopunctatum.

 Reproduction